Drennan98/Hangman/README.md

 - Heroku would be more suitable for backend development which is why it's preferred over GitHub pages for this particular project.

+# Bugs

+- "Describe error with deployment in due course"

 # Credits

 - Code Institute for the project template and deployment terminal.